knative/func/docs/commands.md

 ## `init`

 Creates a new Function project at _`path`_.
 If _`path`_ is unspecified, assumes the current directory.
 If _`path`_ does not exist, it will be created.
+The function name is the name of the leaf directory at path.
 The user can specify the runtime and trigger with flags.

 Similar `kn` command: none.